elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/facade-pattern.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, the Facade Pattern can be used alongside other patterns to manage system complexity.
+  <div><strong>Interview Response:</strong> Yes, the Facade Pattern can be combined with other design patterns in JavaScript, like Factory, Singleton, or Decorator Patterns, enhancing encapsulation, instance control, and functionality extension respectively.
   </div>
   </div>
 </details>